Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Introduction

 Galaxies crossing the accretion shock, which is found at $\sim (2\textrm{--}3)\Rv$, enter the `Intra-Cluster Medium' (ICM) -- gas which has been shock heated to $10^7\textrm{--}10^8\units{K}$ and is in near hydro-static equilibrium within the potential well of the dark matter halo, radiating primarily in the X-ray \citep{Sarazin1988}.
 Within the ICM the satellites are subjected to the aforementioned environmental processes which can lead to gas depletion and star-formation quenching.

-In this study we focus on the effect of gas removal from the galaxy due to the ram-pressure exerted by the ICM as a result of the relative motion of galaxy in the medium.
-This process is commonly called ram-pressure stripping (hereafter RPS).
-The effects of RPS on galaxies close to the centres of clusters has been studied since the pioneering work of \citet{Gunn1972} who derived an estimate for the effect \citep[see also][]{Gisler1976}.
+In this study we focus on the effect of gas removal from the galaxy due to the ram pressure exerted by the ICM as a result of the relative motion of galaxy in the medium.
+This process is commonly called ram pressure stripping (hereafter RPS).
+The effects of RPS on galaxies close to the centres of clusters, where the ambient densities are high $\sim 10^{-3}\textrm{--}10^{-1}\units{cm^{-3}}$, is potent and can lead to removal of significant amounts of the ISM from within the galaxy.
+This process has been studied extensively since the pioneering work of \citet{Gunn1972} who derived an estimate for the effect \citep[see also][]{Gisler1976}.
 Direct evidence of RPS in action can be found in detailed analyses of specific galaxies \citep{Boselli2006,Abramson2011,Ehlert2013,Ebeling2014,Abramson2014,Kenney2014}, while large observational surveys of cluster satellites, coupled with analytic galaxy evolution models reveal its role in determining satellite properties \citep{Cayatte1994,Boselli2009,Scott2010}.
-The issue has also been explored numerically in idealized, `wind tunnel' simulations \citep{Gisler1976,Balsara1994,Quilis2000,Tonnesen2009,Weinberg2014}, simple systems \citep{Roediger2007,Kapferer2008,Kapferer2009} and in cosmological settings \citep{Tonnesen2007,Vollmer2001}.
+The issue has also been explored numerically in idealized, `wind tunnel' simulations \citep{Gisler1976,Balsara1994,Quilis2000,Tonnesen2009,Weinberg2014,Roediger2015,Roediger2015a}, simple systems \citep{Roediger2007,Kapferer2008,Kapferer2009,Vijayaraghavan2015} and in cosmological settings \citep{Tonnesen2007,Vollmer2001}.
 See also \citet{Roediger2009} for an extensive review.
-The insights from analytic and numerical studies have also been applied in semi-analytic modeling of cluster systems \citep{Font2008,Book2010}.
+The insights from analytic and numerical studies have also been applied in semi-analytic modelling of cluster systems \citep{Font2008,Book2010}.

-A galactic system, consisting of a galaxy surrounded by a gas halo embedded in a dark matter halo, undergoing RPS will first shed the hot gas in the halo before the gas within the galaxy is affected \citep{Larson1980,McCarthy2008,Bekki2009,Bahe2013}.
-In regions of intermediate densities, the ram-pressure may remove the gas halo, but not the gas from the galaxy, eventually leading to star formation quenching by `starvation', once the star-forming gas inside the galaxy is passively consumed by star formation or removed by feedback-driven outflows \citep{Kawata2008}.
-As stars are formed, the dwindling gas reservoir within the galaxy can no longer be replenished from the halo, and the galaxy is quenched, albeit over longer time-scales.
+A galactic system, consisting of a galaxy surrounded by a gas halo embedded in a dark matter halo, undergoing RPS will first shed the hot gas in the halo before the gas within the galaxy is affected \citep{Larson1980,McCarthy2008,Bekki2009,Bahe2013,Vijayaraghavan2015}.
+In regions of intermediate densities, $\sim10^{-5}\textrm{--}10^{-4}\units{cm^{-3}}$, the ram pressure may remove the gas halo, but not the cold gas from the galaxy.
+Eventually, star formation quenching can occur by `starvation', once the star-forming gas inside the galaxy is consumed by star formation or removed by feedback-driven outflows \citep{Kawata2008}.
+As stars are formed, the dwindling cold gas reservoir within the galaxy is no longer be replenished from the halo, and the galaxy is quenched, albeit over longer time-scales of a few giga years.

 In this paper we demonstrate, through the use of a suite of zoom-in simulations of galaxy clusters, that the zone of the cluster influence on star-formation quenching, i.e.\@ the virial accretion shock, extends well beyond the standard virial radius derived from the density contrast.
 We explore, via simple analytic models, the effect of RPS on the gas haloes surrounding galaxies and on the gas within the galaxies themselves, at different radii in the host cluster and in its outskirts, in an attempt to ascertain the main quenching channel responsible for the quenched galaxy population found beyond the virial radius.